gkasamoah/terraform-devops-assesment/README.md

 * Add automated integration tests that verify network isolation after deployment.
 * Expand the verification scripts to include additional health and connectivity checks.
 * Add scheduled drift detection using `terraform plan`.
-* Strengthen the CI/CD pipeline with provider caching, concurrency controls, and additional security scanning.
+* Strengthen the CI/CD pipeline with provider caching, and additional security scanning.
 * Extend the Terraform modules to support both Docker and AWS providers through a common module interface.